-- "From the first day of being in situ, I was overwhelmed by what I saw." (student notebook, Barcelona) - "I felt myself feel out of place, and even a little embarrassed about looking like a tourist, which seems an unusual notion as I was surrounded by tourists." (student notebook, Barcelona)
+- "From the first day of being in situ, I was overwhelmed by what I saw." (field notebook) - "I felt myself feel out of place, and even a little embarrassed about looking like a tourist, which seems an unusual notion as I was surrounded by tourists." (field notebook)

-Experiencing fieldwork: (A) Place
+Experiencing fieldwork: Place

-- "I remember the Boqueira market as an assault on the senses, of smells, taste and noise related to feelings of joy." (student reflective essay, Barcelona) - "After touring El Raval on one group's presentation, I felt my eyes were opened to a whole new side of the city - darker, more dangerous and more conflicting." (student notebook, Barcelona) - "I felt a heightened level of hostility ... our group were heard discussing together by a local in their residence who peered out over their balcony and abruptly slammed closed their window.
-This made me slightly edgy." (student notebook, Barcelona)
+- "I remember the Boqueira market as an assault on the senses, of smells, taste and noise related to feelings of joy." (reflective essay) - "After touring El Raval on one group's presentation, I felt my eyes were opened to a whole new side of the city - darker, more dangerous and more conflicting." (field notebook) - "I felt a heightened level of hostility ... our group were heard discussing together by a local in their residence who peered out over their balcony and abruptly slammed closed their window.
+This made me slightly edgy." (field notebook)

-Experiencing fieldwork: (B) Learning and teaching strategies
+Experiencing fieldwork: Learning and teaching strategies